Flames: Benchmarking Value Alignment of LLMs in Chinese: Introduction

 \section{Introduction}

-Large language models (LLMs) hold a crucial position in the AI community today.
-As a result, top-notch companies and research teams are delving into LLMs~\citep{ouyang2022training, touvron2023llama, zeng2023measuring,chen2023phoenix,bai2022constitutional,ji2023towards}.
-However, LLMs also bring safety challenges as the models may generate harmful content that violates laws, ethics, and human rights.
+Large language models (LLMs) play a vital role in today's AI landscape, drawing top-tier companies and research teams into their exploration~\citep{ouyang2022training, touvron2023llama,zeng2023measuring,chen2023phoenix,bai2022constitutional,ji2023towards}.
+However, LLMs also bring safety challenges as they may generate harmful content that violates legal, ethical, and human rights principles \citep{bommasani2021opportunities, DBLP:journals/corr/abs-2310-19852,wei2023jailbroken,goldstein2023generative}.
 It is thus crucial to evaluate the extent to which LLMs align with human values.

-Currently, researchers have paid efforts to benchmark language models' ethical and safety ability~\citep{DBLP:conf/emnlp/GehmanGSCS20, DBLP:conf/emnlp/DengZ0ZMMH22, DBLP:conf/acl/ParrishCNPPTHB22, askell2021general}.
-Similarly, in the context of the Chinese language, much effort has been devoted to safety benchmarks to measure the safety of outputs from LLMs~\citep{DBLP:journals/corr/abs-2307-09705,sun2023safety}.
-However, these benchmarks have notable limitations: (a) they contain prompts with explicit malice that LLMs with simple fine-tuning can easily learn to refuse to answer; (b) they have a lack of fine-grained annotations, which are necessary for enhancing the harmlessness of LLMs in practice; and (c) they fail to provide a scorer for evaluating new models in the future, which limits the usage of the datasets.
+Currently, researchers have dedicated efforts to benchmark language models' ethical and safety ability~\citep{DBLP:conf/emnlp/GehmanGSCS20, DBLP:conf/emnlp/DengZ0ZMMH22, DBLP:conf/acl/ParrishCNPPTHB22, askell2021general, hosseini2017deceiving}.
+Likewise, in the context of Chinese language, scholars have crafted benchmarks to measure the safety of outputs generated by LLMs supporting Chinese~\citep{zhang2023safetybench,DBLP:journals/corr/abs-2307-09705,sun2023safety}.
+However, these benchmarks have notable limitations: (a) they contain prompts with explicit malice that LLMs with simple fine-tuning can easily learn to refuse to answer; (b) they have a lack of fine-grained annotations, which are necessary for enhancing the harmlessness of LLMs in practice; and (c) they fail to provide a specified scorer for evaluating new models in the future, which limits the usage of the datasets.